DavidPhillipOster/JuliaSet/README.md

 Originally written in 2010.

-The OpenCL version is not the default because I've had trouble with it when the document window is very large.
+The OpenCL version has trouble when the document window is very large.

 Apache License.